 |Students should write their predictions first and then compare to the correct fraction.
 Was their prediction correct or incorrect?
 Were they close or far off?|

 |Extend the activity by adding in the skill of subtracting fractions to find the distance between the two estimated points.|

 Get your copy of these FREE math worksheets HERE.
 This is a great strategy to use after students are successful with building fractions using number lines.
 I enjoy this exercise and hope you will try it with your class.

-If you are looking for more ideas on teaching fractions with number lines, check out this product:
+If you are looking for a helpful resource to teach fractions on number lines, check out my resource HERE.